maciejoliwa/maciejoliwa/README.md

 #### The C programming language
 I fell in love with **C**, it is a great and extremely capable language.
 It teaches me how to efficently use the memory.
 I love developing data structures, games and data processing software.
 My ultimate goal is to write a simple operating system in C.

+#### The Rust programming language
+Rust seems like a great programming language, although I may need more time before I get used to it's borrow checker.

 ### Something about me:
 * I prefer functional programming to object-oriented programming,
 * I love foxes and dogs,